 But I can’t help but voice a minor regret that my criticisms of the left have outnumbered my attacks on the right, who are— politically speaking— the actual enemy.
 Though I’ve never used the term “being a snowflake”, I’ve attributed snowflake-ism almost exclusively to students at universities, when there are in fact as many— if not more— snowflake conservatives, and certainly more snowflakes among the 0.01% of earners in our country.
 The economically privileged, and the talking heads which defend them and are paid by them, cry victimhood far more frequently than any pink-haired Gender Studies major or internet forum crusader.

-In short, readers, while I will never stop the Dumbledorian exhortation to “stand up to my friends” when necessary, I am going to lay off a bit, and focus more invectives on the other side of the political spectrum who wish to see wealth further concentrated at the top and desire to impose the perceived norms of an idealized past which never really existed at the expense of women and minorities.
+In short, readers, while I will never stop the Dumbledorian exhortation to “stand up to my friends” when necessary, I am going to lay off a bit, and focus more invectives on the other side of the political spectrum who wish to see wealth further concentrated at the top and desire to impose the perceived norms of an idealized past which never really existed at the expense of minorities.